 We were at a loss and not sure what to do, we had only three options to fix the problem.

 - Cut down the mango tree because keeping the tree free of ripened mangoes was going to be impossible.
 On the other hand, the mango tree gives the rancho a very nice shade and the rancho has a tin roof.
 Which is the reason why it’s so noisy when a ripe mango falls off the tree?
 If we’d cut the mango tree, there would be no shade, the roof gets hot.
 And the next complaint from the tenant will for sure be “she cannot even work in the rancho as she had originally intended because it is too hot in the rancho.
 The sun shines on it all the time”.
 So that option was out.

 - Ask the landlord of the Atenas rental home to change the roof of the rancho with a less noisy material that won’t bang when hit by a mango storm.
 We can’t put tile on it because the tile will break.
-The landlord would have to spend quite a bit of money to replace the sink roof into a plastic tile roof, which is the only roof that won’t make a “banging” sound every time a mango drops.
+The landlord would have to spend quite a bit of money to replace the zinc roof for a plastic tile roof, which is the only roof that won’t make a “banging” sound every time a mango drops.
 But then, the next request would be to replace the roof of the house also.
 So maybe not such a good idea.

 - Tell the tenants to find a rental home in Poas de Alajuela, which is strawberry country.
 Strawberries have the huge advantage of growing IN the ground and not up in trees.
 Now we just hope there won’t be any ashes from the Poas volcano soon.
 Then we’ll back to a “rain” complaint again.